microsoft/bedrock/gitops/azure-devops/PipelineThinking.md

 Both the input and output are backed by git repositories that provide an audit trail.
 The input git repo can follow a branch, commit, pull request model.
 This sort of pipeline is also easy to rollback.

 ## Extending the Manifest YAML Generation Pipeline
-Any other pipeline that we place before this pipeline can be called an _augmentation pipeline_.
+Any other pipeline that we place before this pipeline can be called a release or _augmentation_ pipeline.
 These augmentations usual have the goal of helping automate changes to the high-level definition repository.

 Bedrock GitOps pipelines can use polyglot pipeline orchestrators.
 For instance, a Jenkins augmentation pipeline can be the prefix to an Azure DevOps manifest generation pipeline.
 Consequently, pipeline orchestrators can be mixed and matched to support the needs of development and operation teams.